How to Optimize the Ecommerce Product page in 2021?

-A product page best practices can be divided into 2 parts: Above the fold and below the fold.
+A product page’s best practices can be divided into 2 parts: Above the fold and below the fold.
 Elements above the fold are generally on the priority for a visitor.

 1. Product Title

-Of, course you will be adding product name on your website.
+Of, course you will be adding product names to your website.
 But ask your developer, if he has set the product name to H1 or H2 tags?
 This tag will help search engines to crawl your product page.
 The keyword included in the name of the product will increase the chance of getting searched.

 Check the difference between these two titles yourself: